joelpurra/recap/talks/ddos-mitigation-epic-fail-collection.md

       - Security guy didn't get any reports from anyone even though he hard ordered the attack and was waiting for a call.
       - Monitoring didn't show that the actual site was down.
       - The service was on the same network as the HQ office -- all email, voip etcetera was down.
 No-one could report it.
-    # "Backend servers are not iumportant to protect against DDoS."
+    # "Backend servers are not important to protect against DDoS."
-      - People are only looking at the frontend.
+      - People are only looking at the front-end.
-      - Attacking the backend takes longer to detect -- requires internal knowledge.
+      - Attacking the back-end takes longer to detect -- requires internal knowledge.
       - Mapping the company network is key for an attacker.
         - Databases are often susceptible to DDoS attacks.
         - Provides grounds for intra-amplification.